|

 Minor appearances

-A Tentacool appeared in Friends to the End during Ritchie and Assunta's battle.
-However, it is unknown who it belonged to.
-In the same episode, another Trainer's Tentacool appeared during the closing ceremonies of the Indigo Plateau Conference.
+In Friends to the End, a Tentacool was seen during Ritchie and Assunta's battle, but it is unknown who it belonged to.
+In the same episode, another Trainer's Tentacool attended the closing ceremonies of the Indigo Plateau Conference.

-A Tentacool also appeared in Celebi: Voice of the Forest.
+A Tentacool appeared in Snorlax Snowman.

 Multiple Tentacool appeared in Kalos, Where Dreams and Adventures Begin!.